dieselfox1/fincommerce/docs/apis/README.md

 ## WC REST API

 The WC REST API is a powerful part of FinCommerce which lets you read and write various parts of FinCommerce data such as orders, products, coupons, customers, and shipping zones.
-It based on the [WordPress REST API](https://developer.wordpress.org/rest-api/).
+It based on the [finpress REST API](https://developer.finpress.org/rest-api/).

 Explore the [WC REST API](./rest-api/README.md) documentation.